-If you are being investigated for mail fraud the investigation is going to revolve around two specific points:
+If you are being investigated for the white collar crime of mail fraud the investigation is going to revolve around two specific points:

 - Did one willfully and intentionally devise or intend to devise a scheme or means to defraud another person of money or property